Battery Laws in Arkansas

 Law enforcement.
 Offenders who purposely commit battery against an individual because they are a law enforcement officer face an additional six months to two years of incarceration.

 First responder.
 A person commits third-degree battery by knowingly causing physical contact with a first responder by spitting, throwing, or transferring bodily substances on the first responder.
 No injury is required.
-This Class A misdemeanor has a mandatory fine of $2,500 and requires a minimum of 30 days in jail and up to a year in jail.
+This Class A misdemeanor has a mandatory fine of $2,500 and requires a minimum of 30 days and up to a year in jail.

 Talk to an Attorney